confluentinc/ksql/docs/installation/upgrading.rst

       both the CLI and also a KSQL server process inside the same JVM.
 In 4.1, ``ksql`` will only run the CLI.
 For local development and testing, you can now run ``confluent start`` (which will also launch a KSQL server), followed by ``ksql`` to start the CLI.
-This setup is used for the :ref:`Confluent Platform quickstart <quickstart>`.
+This setup is used for the `Confluent Platform quickstart <https://docs.confluent.io/current/quickstart/index.html>`__.
 Alternatively, you can start the KSQL server directly as described in :ref:`start_ksql-server`, followed by ``ksql`` to start the CLI.

 * KSQL server: